Clear Understanding logo

 Understanding

-illness.
-For decades, she has had to learn how to cope with the realities of living
+For decades, she has had to learn how to cope with the realities of living with

-with moderate to severe plaque psoriasis and has publicly shared her journey with
+moderate to severe plaque psoriasis and has publicly shared her journey with the

-the visibility of those living with chronic illness like plaque psoriasis, Nitika aims to
+visibility of those living with chronic illness like plaque psoriasis, Nitika aims to help

-help this community find strength beyond their symptoms and break the cycle of
+this community find strength beyond their symptoms and break the cycle of isolation

-isolation that often accompanies feeling at odds with their bodies.
-She wants to
+that often accompanies feeling at odds with their bodies.
+She wants to continue

-continue sharing her story and giving others the chance to find the Clear
+sharing her story and giving others the chance to find the Clear Understanding she

 Nitika is not taking SOTYKTU.